Kluny/Primary-Categories/README.md

 - Use dropdown menu in admin area to select primary category.
 If post isn't already a member of the selected category, it will be added to that category as well.
 This prevents nonsensical situations where a post's primary category is "dog" but it doesn't appear on the "dog" category page.

 - Use primary-category shortcode like this to include a list of items with given primary category in a post.
+Specify desired post types with a comma-separated list.
+If no post type is provided, "post" is the default.

-    `[primary-category category="stuff"]`
+    `[primary-category category="stuff", post_type="page,post"]`

 - `pc_primary_category_posts($category_slug)`